charlesreid1/charlesreid1.github.io/pelican/content/checkers.md

 ![Checkerboard 4 - illustrate no Euler tour](/images/checkers4.png)

 This is because three of the nodes have degree 1 and one node has degree 3, for a total of 4 nodes with odd degree.
+The requirements for an Euler Tour to exist (equivalent to saying a solution to the Checkers problem can be found for a given black checker) are violated, so no solution can be found.

-If we were to add a second black checker piece two squares away, an alternate graph (highlighted in red) can be constructed, and an alternate Euler path through the graph is available..
+If we were to add a second black checker piece two squares away, an alternate graph (highlighted in blue) can be constructed, and an alternate Euler path through the graph is available.

 ![Checkerboard 5 - illustrate alternate Euler tour](/images/checkers5.png)

+On the red graph, each node has an odd degree, so the number of nodes with odd degree is not 0 or 2.
+On the blue graph, only the start and end nodes have an odd degree (1), while the rest of the nodes have a degree of 2 (one input and one output).
+This means an Euler Tour exists on the blue graph.

 In practice, a given black piece has a given graph connecting squares on the checkerboard - we can ask each node on that graph for its degree, and the degree of its neighbors, and if a black piece results in an invalid number of odd nodes, we can abandon it.

+<a name="checkers-algo"></a>
 ## Solution Algorithm

 The algorithm to find solutions to this problem very roughly follows this pattern: